PeterMulhair/useful_scripts/iTOL_API/README.md

 * Colour code certain branches on the tree
 * Run task array on ARC3 to run multiple export jobs at once

+Produced a tree with labeled branches such as the one seen below:

 ![Example labeled tree.](F4939_Domain1_tree.png)

 ---